Python-PyQt/PyQt6-Docs/descriptions/QtCore/QDir-c.rst

 .. literalinclude:: ../../../snippets/qtbase-src-corelib-doc-snippets-code-src_corelib_io_qdir.py
     :lines: 58-59

-On Windows, the second example above will be translated to ``C:\Documents and Settings`` when used to access files.
+On Windows, the second example above will be translated to ``C:\Users`` when used to access files.

 Examples of relative paths: